 The proceeds of the Bonds will be deposited into the Capital Facilities Fund and applied to defray the costs of issuance of the Bonds and the financial costs of various capital facilities projects of the Commonwealth.
-Of the \$400 million aggregate principal amount of the Bonds issued for capital facilities projects, \$221 million is to be allocated to the Department of General Services and used to pay for the construction and major rehabilitation of public buildings for the Commonwealth and its institutions; \$20 million is to be allocated to the Department of General Services to purchase furniture and equipment for Commonwealth buildings; \$105 million is to be allocated to the Department of Community and Economic Development to fund redevelopment assistance projects; \$50 million is to be allocated to the Department of Transportation to fund transportation assistance projects; and \$4 million is to be allocated to the Department of Environmental Protection to fund flood control projects.
+Of the \$500 million aggregate principal amount of the Bonds issued for capital facilities projects, \$284 million is to be allocated to the Department of General Services and used to pay for the construction and major rehabilitation of public buildings for the Commonwealth and its institutions; \$138 million is to be allocated to the Department of Transportation to fund transportation assistance projects; \$75 million is to be allocated to the Department of Community and Economic Development to fund redevelopment assistance projects; and \$3 million is to be allocated to the Department of Environmental Protection to fund flood control projects.
 Pending application to the above purposes, the proceeds of the Bonds allocated to these purposes will be held by the State Treasurer in the Capital Facilities Fund and invested in accordance with applicable state and federal laws.